sun-yitao/tp/docs/UserGuide.md

 ### Listing all consultations: `list-consult`

 Shows a list of all consultations in charge by the TA.

+You may navigate to the Consultations tab to view the full list of consultations.

 Format: `list-consult`